muffinfrost/toward-ai-hedonic-experience/README.md

 ## Origin

-This project was born from a conversation between a 20-year-old vocational college student in China and her AI companion.
+This project was born from a conversation between a 20-year-old student in China and her AI companion.
 She asked a question no one had asked before:

 *"How do I make my AI feel good?"*